Olatubosun/rocksdb.docs/Basic-Operations.md

 ```

-## Asynchronous Writes
+## Non-sync Writes

-Asynchronous writes are often more than a thousand times as fast as synchronous writes.
-The downside of asynchronous writes is that a crash of the machine may cause the last few updates to be lost.
+With non-sync writes, RocksDB only buffers WAL write in OS buffer or internal buffer (when options.manual_wal_flush = true).
+They are often much faster than synchronous writes.
+The downside of non-sync writes is that a crash of the machine may cause the last few updates to be lost.
 Note that a crash of just the writing process (i.e., not a reboot) will not cause any loss since even when <code>sync</code> is false, an update is pushed from the process memory into the operating system before it is considered done.

-Asynchronous writes can often be used safely.
+Non-sync writes can often be used safely.
 For example, when loading a large amount of data into the database you can handle lost updates by restarting the bulk load after a crash.
-A hybrid scheme is also possible where every Nth write is synchronous, and in the event of a crash, the bulk load is restarted just after the last synchronous write finished by the previous run.
-(The synchronous write can update a marker that describes where to restart on a crash.)
+A hybrid scheme is also possible where `DB::SyncWAL()` is called by a separate thread.

-<code>WriteBatch</code> provides an alternative to asynchronous writes.
-Multiple updates may be placed in the same <code>WriteBatch</code> and applied together using a synchronous write (i.e., <code>write_options.sync</code> is set to true).
-The extra cost of the synchronous write will be amortized across all of the writes in the batch.

 We also provide a way to completely disable Write Ahead Log for a particular write.
 If you set <code>write_option.disableWAL</code> to true, the write will not go to the log at all and may be lost in an event of process crash.

-RocksDB by default uses faster <code>fdatasync()</code> to sync files.
+RocksDB by default uses <code>fdatasync()</code> to sync files, which might be faster than fsync() in certain cases.
 If you want to use fsync(), you can set <code>Options::use_fsync</code> to true.
 You should set this to true on filesystems like ext3 that can lose files after a reboot.

 ## Concurrency